littermap/littermap-aws-backend/README.md

 #### Provide a built package

-There is currently one native lambda that needs to be deployed:
+There is currently one native lambda:

-- `get-scaled-image` (it is currently experimental)
+- `scale-image-experimental` (it is currently partially implemented)

+The code for including it in the deployment is currently commented out, so this section applies only if you are going to be intentionally testing it.

-If you have a built package ready, just place `get-scaled-image.zip` into `functions/get-scaled-image/build/`.
-The directory may need to be created.
+If you have a [built package](https://github.com/earthstewards/littermap-aws-backend/discussions/#4) ready, just place `scale-image-experimental.zip` into `functions/scale-image-experimental/build/`.
+The `build/` directory may need to be created.

 #### Build it